a movie and hydrodynamics

 We plowed the literature for follow-up studies on Zeitlin’s model, and we found – not so much.
 While the method preserves Arnold’s geometry, it approximates individual solutions worse than standard algorithms and therefore didn’t catch on in the computational mathematics community.
 But we weren’t bothered, since individual solutions can’t be approximated for long times anyway, regardless of the choice of algorithm.
 Instead, we set out to further study Zeitlin’s model, which clearly was underexplored (and still is).

-The beauty of Zeitlin’s model, or matrix hydrodynamics, is that it maps concepts from hydrodynamics to concepts about matrices, which enables new matrix theory for addressing old questions about hydrodynamics.
+The beauty of Zeitlin’s model, or matrix hydrodynamics, is that it gives a mathematical dictionary between matrix theory and hydrodynamics, which in turn enables new theory about matrices for addressing old questions about hydrodynamics.
 Furthermore, computers are superb at matrix calculations, so we can explore theoretical ideas via computer experiments.
 At the same time, the map from a fluid velocity field to a matrix is hard to grasp.
 What do the matrix elements really mean?
-Indeed, these days I often find myself late at night in front of the computer, half asleep, while thinking:
+Indeed, these days I often find myself late at night in front of the computer, half asleep, while thinking: “What is the matrix?”